iantestplant/iOSAppInstall/README.md

 # iOSAppInstall
-A Rest Server and client web page for installing iOS Apps on USB connected devices
+A Rest Server and client web page for installing and uninstalling iOS Apps on USB connected devices